MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/admin-powerbi.md

 - If Power BI is already set up, and you want to try the features, go to [Work with Power BI Reports in Business Central](across-working-with-powerbi.md).

-## <a name="see-related-microsoft-trainingtrainingmodulesconfigure-powerbi-excel-dynamics--business-centralindex" />See related [Microsoft training](/training/modules/configure-powerbi-excel-dynamics-365-business-central/index)
+## <a name="see-related-microsoft-trainingtrainingmodulesconfigure-powerbi-excel-dynamics-365-business-centralindex" />See related [Microsoft training](/training/modules/configure-powerbi-excel-dynamics-365-business-central/index)

 ## <a name="see-also" />See Also